-On April 1, 2019 the Company entered into a permanent employment agreement (contrat à durée indéterminée) with our Chief People Officer and member of our Executive Board, Ms. Anne-Juliette Hermant.
-Ms. Herman's role and responsibilities include: developing, revising, and maintaining agency Human Resource policies; providing support to the Chairman of the Executive Board and CFO on the leadership team to determine and implement long-term objectives and strategies in order to meet organizational goals with a focus on programmatic implementation; developing and improving processes to build more efficient program structures and systems, including decision-making processes and workplan monitoring; recruiting, developing and retaining high-performing team members, providing clarity around roles; developing and motivating staff while facilitating effective team dynamics; promoting team members' personal and professional development and managing all HR functions, including payroll.
+On April 1, 2019 the Company entered into a permanent employment agreement (contrat à durée indéterminée) with our Chief People Officer and member of our Executive Board, Anne-Juliette Hermant.
+Anne-Juliette Herman's role and responsibilities include: developing, revising, and maintaining agency Human Resource policies; providing support to the CEO and CFO on the leadership team to determine and implement long-term objectives and strategies in order to meet organizational goals with a focus on programmatic implementation; developing and improving processes to build more efficient program structures and systems, including decision-making processes and workplan monitoring; recruiting, developing and retaining high-performing team members, providing clarity around roles; developing and motivating staff while facilitating effective team dynamics; promoting team members' personal and professional development and managing all HR functions, including payroll.

-Pursuant to her employment agreement, Ms. Anne-Juliette Hermant is entitled to an annual base salary of €200,000 in 2020 and variable compensation in an amount up to 50% of the annual base salary, depending on the achievement of specified performance objectives.
+Under this employment agreement, Anne-Juliette Hermant is entitled to an annual base salary of €180,000 in 2019 and variable compensation in an amount up to 50% of the annual base salary, depending on the achievement of specified performance objectives.
 The agreement provides for a 12-month non-compete period following the termination of employment.
-Ms. Anne-Juliette Hermant is entitled to monthly compensation during the non-compete period of two thirds of her gross monthly compensation for her last month of service with the Company.
+Anne-Juliette Hermant is entitled to monthly compensation during the non-compete period of 66% of her annual base salary.
 Further, the agreement provides for an exclusivity undertaking during the term of the agreement, and a confidentiality undertaking for the term of the agreement 10 years thereafter.
-This employment agreement may be terminated by both Ms. Anne-Juliette Hermant and the Company under the conditions provided for by regulation and the collective labour agreement applicable to the employee and subject to a 3-month prior notice.
+This employment agreement may be terminated by both Anne-Juliette Hermant and the Company under the conditions provided for by regulation and the collective labour agreement applicable to the employee and subject to a 3-month prior notice.